sofiawallq/awesome_aussies/README.md

 # Awesome Aussies

-Awesome Aussies is a websites that hopefuly targets an audience that is thinking about adding a new family member and are looking for some general knowledge about this particular breed – to be able to decide if this is the dog for them!
-It´s purpose is not to få folk att köpa but is supposed to function as a place of knowledge.
-It doens’t target the user who alreday own this type of dog but for the newbies.
-Hopefully it will provide some kött på benen to help people understand that this is the dog for them – or this is absolutely not the dog for them.
+Awesome Aussies is a websites that targets an audience that is thinking about adding a new family member, and are looking for some general knowledge about this particular breed – to be able to decide if this is the dog for them!
+It´s purpose is not to encourage to buy the dog, but to provide some help in making that decision and is supposed to function as a place of knowledge.
+It doens’t target the user who alreday own this type of dog but acts as a support for the newbies.
+Hopefully it will provide the understanding of whether this is the dog for them – or absolutely not the dog for them.

-The puropse of the page is not komersiellt but to provide the user with useful knowledge

 ## Features